sh4ka/rustquant/src/content/blog/building-limit-order-book.md

 ## Design considerations

-* **Performance**: prefer contiguous memory layouts (for example arrays or intrusive lists) and minimize dynamic allocations
+* **Performance**: prefer contiguous memory layouts (for example arrays or intrusive lists) and minimize dynamic allocations.
+For memory optimization strategies, see our [NUMA allocators guide](/blog/numa-allocators-beginner/)
 * **Latency**: use lock free or single threaded designs and write branch predictable code in hot paths
 * **Consistency**: guarantee deterministic processing to support reliable replay and testing
 * **Scalability**: support multiple instruments via sharded books or partitioned threads